codeforkansascity/Neighborhood-Dashboard/README.md

 * Customizable (users can select which datapoints to display for a particular neighborhood)
 * Capable of displaying data over time (so that users can understand trends, put data in context

+### How it works
+Users of the site will be prompted to select a neighborhood on the homepage.
+This will direct them to a "neighborhood page," where they will be able to select a number of datapoints they would like to study.

+Those data would be summarized in simple boxes, like in this example from this [civic data dashboard] (https://dashboard.edmonton.ca/) from the City of Edmonton, Canada’s website.

+Another aspect of Edmonton’s dashboard we plan incorporate in our app is the ability to view data over time.
+By clicking on one of the data boxes, a detailed explanation of the data would expand and the data would be displayed on a graph.
+The graph could be standalone, allowing multiple datasets to be added to it, to allow comparison.

+Ideally, data with a specific location would be displayed on the page’s neighborhood map.